Fafacraft/Banu_bot/README.md

 # Discord_bot

-Needs a bot token in token.txt

-for the banu font to works, make sure you have a libraqm installed with pillow.
+This is a discord bot in relation to the game world of Star Citizen, specifically, the Banu.
+Talk like a Banu with $banu [message] !
+Alternativly, find your favorite ship with $ship.

 Require :
 - a bot token in token.txt